jupyter/jupyter/docs/source/contrib_guide_blog.rst

 Technical overview
 ------------------

-Jupyter's blog uses the Ghost blog platform for its contributor flexiblity and ease of use.
+Jupyter's blog uses the Ghost blog platform for its contributor flexibility and ease of use.
 Jupyter's blog is deployed at `<https://blog.jupyter.org>`_.

 Basic workflow from blog idea to published post
 -----------------------------------------------

 There are several major steps in the workflow from blog idea to a published post
 including: